OsvaldoBecker/Unity3D-ProjectVR/README.md

 ## Project VR: A Virtual Reality game for cognitive engagement and mindfulness meditation
-The project still needs a name.
+The game doesn't have a name yet, as it was a course completion work project.

 #### Authors:
 - Osvaldo Henrique Cemin Becker (who developed the game)